Press release - November 14, 2008

 There will be reciprocation between the two standards, thus allowing companies to start building their BCM programmes immediately, using an already mature BS 25999 framework without having to wait for the new American Standard.

-ASIS will establish a technical committee to develop the standard which will be comprised of business continuity programme managers, service providers and other interested parties.
+ASIS will establish a technical committee to develop the standard which will consist of business continuity program managers, service providers and other interested parties.